techascent/tech.ml.dataset/docs/columns-readers-and-datatypes.md

-One very important aspect to note is that columns marked as `:object` datatypes will use the **Clojure numerics stack** during mathematical operations.
-This is important because Clojure numerics stack, unlike the java or scala numerics stacks, actively promotes values to the next appropriate size and is thus less error prone to use if you aren't absolutely certain of your value range how it interacts with your arithmetic pathways.
+One very important aspect to note is that columns marked as `:object` datatypes will use the Clojure numerics stack during mathematical operations.
+This is important because Clojure number tower, similar to the APL number tower, actively promotes values to the next appropriate size and is thus less error prone to use if you aren't absolutely certain of your value range how it interacts with your arithmetic pathways.